GrafiteInc/Docs/markdown/archived/crypto.md

 # Crypto

+!!!
+Warning
+    This package is archived and no longer supported (2019-08-24)

 The Crypto method is a powerful tool which performs basic encryption and decryption which can be done so that each user will have a unique encrypted value, or a shared value.
 It uses OpenSSL to do all of its encryption, but more importantly its encrypted result is entirely URL friendly which enables you to use it as a UUID to be displayed in your URLs rather than obvious ID values.

 ## encrypt()